Creation of young colonies (nuclei)

 - How much time do I have available before the first worker bees emerge?

-- your own queen cells: You can also take advantage of bees’ natural reproductive methods by using queen cells from a hive that wants to swarm or has swarmed.
-This may seem very convenient, but it can multiply swarm-prone colonies or colonies of sometimes mediocre quality.
+- one’s own queen cells: Natural bee reproductive methods can also be used by taking advantage of the queen cells of a hive that is about to swarm or has swarmed.
+This may seem very practical, but it can multiply swarming colonies or colonies of sometimes mediocre quality.

-- purchasing virgin queens: At a very affordable price, they most often come from a queen-breeding operation run by an experienced beekeeper who has carried out selection.
-But since they will be mated by males from your area, the daughters will not be genetically pure.
-The main traits will be retained, however, because they come from the queen.
+- purchasing virgin queens: At a very affordable price, they generally come from the queen rearing of an experienced beekeeper who has carried out selection.
+But because they will be mated by males from your area, the daughters will not be genetically pure.
+The main characteristics will nevertheless be preserved, because they come from the queen.

-- purchasing mated queens: This means obtaining mated queens from a breeder who has bees with the qualities you want: disease-resistant, prolific, gentle, hygienic, etc..
-The advantage of this option compared with the others is, of course, that one can be 98% certain of having pure-bred bees with the hoped-for qualities.
+- purchasing mated queens: This consists of obtaining mated queens from a breeder whose bees have the qualities one is seeking: disease-resistant, prolific, gentle, hygienic, etc. The advantage of this option compared with the others is, of course, that one can be 98% sure of having bees of a race with the desired qualities.

-- queen rearing: This is the process of using queen rearing based on your own colonies.
+- queen rearing: This is the process of rearing queens from one’s own colonies.

-It should be noted that, depending on the method used, the time between setting up the nuc box and the first worker emergences can range from 3 weeks for the introduction of a young laying queen to 7 to 8 weeks for a simple split.
+It should be noted that, depending on the method used, the time between setting up the nucleus box and the first worker emergence may range from 3 weeks when introducing a young laying queen to 7 to 8 weeks for a simple split.

-In the graph above, we see that introducing a mated queen is the fastest method for creating a new colony (provided that the queen is accepted, of course).
-From the moment she is accepted, or in the days that follow, the young queen will start laying (light green in the graph).
+In the graph above, one can see that introducing a mated queen is the fastest method for creating a new colony (provided, of course, that the queen is accepted).
+From the moment she is accepted, or in the days that follow, the young queen will begin laying (light green in the graph).

-We also see that when introducing a virgin queen, more time is needed until the first laying.
-This time, which we have arbitrarily set at 7 days, corresponds to the time needed for the young virgin queen’s reproductive organs to develop, for her to carry out her mating flight, and finally the time she needs to prepare her first laying (an additional 7 days).
-This time span, shown in blue on the graph, can vary, especially depending on weather conditions.
+One can also see that, when introducing a virgin queen, more time is needed before the first egg laying.
+This time, which we have arbitrarily fixed at 7 days, corresponds to the period required for the young virgin queen’s reproductive organs to develop, for her to carry out her mating flight, and finally for her to prepare for her first egg laying (a further 7 days).
+This period shown in blue on the graph may vary, especially according to weather conditions.

-The same applies to introducing queen cells.
-The emergence of the new queens obviously depends on the age of the cells introduced.
-In the graph, we chose 2 days before emergence, but it is clear that this time may be longer or shorter depending on the age of the queen cells.
+The same applies to the introduction of queen cells.
+The emergence of new queens obviously depends on the age of the cells introduced.
+In the graph, we chose 2 days before emergence, but it is evident that this time may be longer or shorter depending on the age of the queen cells.

-As we can see, a simple split requires the longest time before a new colony is established.
-The reason is simple: the bees start from a single egg or a single larva less than 3 days old to raise one or more new queens so that their colony can survive.
+As can be seen, it is by simple division that it takes the longest before a new colony is born.
+The reason is simple: the bees start from a simple egg or a simple larva under 3 days old in order to create one or more new queens so that their colony can survive.

 Work procedure:

-- place a new hive on the old location
+- place a new hive on the original location

 - place in the new hive two frames of young brood and eggs as well as two food frames (without the bees, but in any case without the queen)

-- add about 5 frames of foundation or recently built comb
+- add about 5 frames of foundation or recent drawn combs

-- all foraging bees from the moved mother colony will return to the new hive at the old location and will rear a new queen
+- all foragers from the moved parent colony will return to the new hive on the old location and will rear a new queen

-- first check after 9 days of the young colony (number of bees, food etc.), to avoid swarming and, as a precaution, remove in the nucleus colony all queen cells except one good one
+- first inspection of the young colony after 9 days (number of bees, food, etc.); to avoid swarming and for safety, remove all queen cells in the nucleus except one good one

-- as soon as there is no more capped brood (approx. after 24 days), treat the nucleus colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- as soon as there is no more sealed brood (approx. after 24 days), treat the nucleus with oxalic acid (by spraying, by trickling or by evaporation)

-- in the nucleus colony (mother colony) with the old queen: check the brood and the food reserve
+- in the nucleus (parent colony) with the old queen: check the brood and the food stores

 Work procedure:

-- without searching for the queen, take 2–5 frames from the mother colony with a lot of capped brood and place them together with young brood and eggs (eggs) in the new hive between two very heavy food frames (if you do not have food frames, you must feed the nucleus colony immediately with syrup).
+- without looking for the queen, take 2 - 5 frames from the parent colony with plenty of sealed brood, young brood and eggs, and place them in the new hive between two heavy food frames (if you do not have food frames, the nucleus must be fed immediately with syrup).

-- check that the mother colony also still has frames with plenty of young brood and eggs
+- check that the parent colony also still contains frames with plenty of young brood and eggs

-- move the new nuc box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus colony if necessary)
+- move the new nucleus box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus if necessary)

-- first check of the mother colony and the nucleus colony after 9 days (number of bees, food etc.).
-The queen may be in the mother colony or in the nucleus colony.
+- first inspection of the parent colony and the nucleus after 9 days (number of bees, food, etc.).
+The queen may be in the parent colony or in the nucleus.
 If the queen is present, there is egg laying.
-If the queen is not present, as a precaution, remove in this colony all queen cells except one to prevent swarming.
-Or remove all and introduce a mated breeding queen
+If the queen is not present, for safety remove all queen cells in that colony except one in order to avoid swarming.
+Or remove them all and introduce a mated breeder queen

-- as soon as there is no more capped brood (approx. after 24 days), treat the colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- as soon as there is no more sealed brood (approx. after 24 days), treat the colony with oxalic acid (by spraying, by trickling or by evaporation)

-- in the colony with the old queen: check the brood and the food reserve
+- in the colony with the old queen: check the brood and the food stores

 Work procedure:

-- the empty space in the donor colony is filled with frames of foundation
+- the empty space in the donor colony is filled with foundation frames

-- place a queen excluder and two supers (or a brood box) on the donor colony or on another colony with many bees (strong colony)
+- place a queen excluder and two supers (or one brood chamber) on the donor colony or another colony with plenty of bees

-- hang the brood frames taken without bees between two or three food frames in these two supers (if you do not have food frames, you must feed the nucleus colony immediately with syrup)
+- suspend the brood frames taken without bees between two or three food frames in these two supers (if you do not have food frames, the nucleus must be fed immediately with syrup)

-- after two hours or the next day, the frames can be transferred from the two supers into a nuc box
+- after two hours or the following day, the frames in the two supers can be transferred into a nucleus box

-- move the new nuc box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus colony if necessary)
+- move the new nucleus box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus if necessary)

-- first check after 9 days of the young colony (number of bees, food, etc.), to avoid swarming and, as a precaution, remove in the nucleus colony all queen cells except one good one
+- first inspection of the young colony after 9 days (number of bees, food, etc.); to avoid swarming and for safety, remove all queen cells in the nucleus except one good one

-- as soon as there is no more capped brood (approx. after 24 days), treat the nucleus colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- as soon as there is no more sealed brood (approx. after 24 days), treat the nucleus with oxalic acid (by spraying, by trickling or by evaporation)

 Work procedure:

-- set aside the frame on which the queen is located
+- set aside the frame on which the queen of the colony is located

-- place 2–5 frames with a lot of capped brood covered with bees into a new nuc box between two heavy food frames (if you do not have food frames, you must feed the nucleus colony immediately with syrup)
+- place 2 - 5 frames with plenty of sealed brood and covered with bees into a new nucleus box between two heavy food frames (if you do not have food frames, the nucleus must be fed immediately with syrup)

-- add bees with a brush from a brood frame
+- add the bees from one brood frame with a brush

-- put the frame on which the queen is located back into the donor colony and fill empty spaces with frames of foundation
+- return the frame with the queen to the donor colony and fill the empty spaces with foundation frames

-- move the new nuc box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus colony if necessary)
+- move the new nucleus box the same day to 3 km from the old location and allow the bees to fly freely (feed the nucleus if necessary)

-- first check after 9 days of the young colony (number of bees, food, etc.), remove all queen cells in the nucleus colony and introduce a breeding queen (or, if necessary, allow the nucleus colony to raise its own queen)
+- first inspection of the young colony after 9 days (number of bees, food, etc.); remove all queen cells in the nucleus and introduce a breeder queen (or, if necessary, let the nucleus rear its own queen)

-- from the moment there is a queen, feed with 2 to 5 litres of syrup
+- as soon as there is a queen, feed with 2 to 5 litres of syrup

-- if the young colony raises its own queen and as soon as there is no more capped brood (approx. after 24 days), treat the nucleus colony with oxalic acid (by spraying, by dribbling or by evaporation)
+- if the young colony rears its own queen and as soon as there is no more sealed brood (approx. after 24 days), treat the nucleus with oxalic acid (by spraying, by trickling or by evaporation)

 Recommended for colonies ready to swarm